ybbz/bookmarks-classifier/README.md

 # bookmarks-classifier

-A classifier for bookmarks file
+A classifier for bookmarks file.

 ### Environment